 It’s a new generation of consoles, and that means new gaming headsets.
-Sure, most people won’t be able to snag their own PlayStation 5 or Xbox Series X/S for long time, but that hasn’t stopped companies from flooding the market with sparkly new and updated accessories for them.
+Sure, most people won’t be able to snag their own PlayStation 5 or Xbox Series X/S for a long time, but that hasn’t stopped companies from flooding the market with sparkly new and updated accessories for them.
 The Razer Kaira Pro is Razer’s newest audio offering targeting the Xbox Series X, and it brings a pretty decent spread of practical features.

 Is it worth the upgrade?

-Who is the Razer Kaira Pro for?
+Who should get the Razer Kaira Pro?

 - Gamers looking for something to match their shiny new console.